adamhaile/S/README.md

 S.js is a tiny library for performing **simple, clean, fast reactive programming** in Javascript.
 It takes its name from **signal**, a reactive term for a value that changes over time.

 In plain terms, S helps you **keep things up-to-date** in your Javascript program.
+S implements a **live, performant dependency graph** of your running code.
+When data changes, S uses this graph to determine which parts of your application need to be updated and in what order.

-The cost is that the functions being kept up to date and the data that's changing must be wrapped in S's lightweight closures.
+The cost of this process is that the computations being kept up to date and the data that's changing must be wrapped in S's **lightweight closures**.

+S maintains a few useful properties as it runs:

+- **automatic dependencies**: no manual un/subscription of change handlers.
+Dependencies in S are automatic and exact.

+- **automatic graph pruning**: no manual disposal of stale computations.
+S uses a generational model, where only the current set of computations are active.

+- **data/time consistency**: updates run in a predictable way, so that each signal has a single value at any point in time.
+No gaps, glitches or repeats.

 S is useful for any project that can be described in terms of keeping something up-to-date: web frameworks keep the DOM up to date with the data, client-side routers keep the application state up to date with the url, and so on.

-S maintains a couple useful properties while it runs: **automatic dependency management** and the **consistency of time**.
-The first of these means that you don't generally need to worry about subscribing or unsubscribing to change events, S handles that for you.
-The second means that your updates run in a predictable way, with no gaps, glitches or repeats.

 S is a personal research project.
-It represents my own take on the most useful "mix" of reactive concepts floating around the web today.
+The primary goal is to make something useful for the kinds of applications I write ("scratch my own itch"), the second is to explore concepts in reactive programming.
 I welcome feedback.

 ## How do you use S?
 There are only two main steps to using S: